andmatand/vector-paint/README.md

 #### First Byte Layout
   * The first two bits (mask `0b11000000`) are a fill pattern index.
-A value of 0 means no the shape does not use a fill pattern.
+A value of 0 means the shape does not use a fill pattern.
 Values 1-3 refer to the index of a fill-pattern (stored at the end of the painting data)
   * The remaining six bits (mask `0b00111111`) are the shape's point-count (therefore there is a maximum of of 64 points in a shape)